 BHA General Education [pdf]

-Students choose their humanities or social/behavioral sciences concentration from any major or minor offered in the following DC departments: Economics, English, History, Institute for Politics and Strategy, Interdepartmental Studies, Modern Languages, Philosophy, Psychology, Social and Decision Sciences, Statistics.
+Students choose their humanities or social/behavioral sciences concentration from any subject area offered in the following DC departments: Economics, English, History, Institute for Politics and Strategy, Interdepartmental Studies, Modern Languages, Philosophy, Psychology, Social and Decision Sciences, Statistics.

-The DC Concentration Declaration sheet [pdf] should be submitted by the end of the sophomore year.
+The BHA DC Concentration Declaration Form [pdf] must be submitted by spring mid-semester break of the sophomore year.

 Cognitive Neuroscience [pdf]